michaelbutler/phposh/README.md

-# ultima-list
+# PHPosh

-PHP composer package to interact with various second-hand marketplaces, using "web scraper" techniques:
+PHP composer package to interact with Poshmark's website and APIs.
+Currently this uses your browser cookie information to do this.

-- Poshmark
-- Grailed
-- Mercari

 ## Requirements